-- Small fuzzy bugs that infest

 Summary: Carpet beetle larvae (Dermestidae, dermestid beetles), infest certain fabrics and stored grains and cereals.
 Improperly stored dry pet food, for example, is a common source of these beetles as are dried animal skins and some fabrics such as wool and silk.You'll first notice small black or black and brown mottled beetles that are shaped like tiny lady beetles.
+You may also find the larvae, sometimes described as small fuzzy bugs, in stored foods or certain fabrics.
 Proper storage of dry food items and regular cleaning of susceptible fabrics is usually the best way to get rid of these beetles.
 Since carpet beetles are very common, most houses have at least a few, don't be overly alarmed if you find some just follow the steps outlined in this article. common misnomers: carpet bugs, carpet beatles

 There are at least four different dermestid carpet beetles that invade homes.
 All are less than 1/4" long, some only 1/8", some are a uniformly dark color while others have brown, white or black scales on their back.
 All have a larval stage that appears "fuzzy" or "hairy".

 Adult beetles feed on plant pollen and nectar but the fuzzy, worm-like larvae feed on, wool, fur, hide, animal horn, feathers, hair, silk.
 Soiled fabrics are much more likely to attract carpet beetle feeding than clean fabrics.
 In addition to animal-based fibers carpet beetle larvae also infest stored foods such as cereal, grains, nuts, dry pet food and spices.